Notebooks¶

 Hosted data science notebooks where users can execute DataRobot API and other custom code-first workflows.
 Notebooks are Jupyter compatible and provide centralized governance, enterprise-grade security, and reproducibility for data science teams to collaborate across the code development experience.

-Starting from DataRobot 9.1 Notebooks will be enabled by default.
+Starting with DataRobot 9.1, Notebooks are enabled by default.

-Starting from DataRobot 10.0 Codespaces will be enabled by default.
+Starting with DataRobot 10.0, Codespaces are enabled by default.

-Starting from DataRobot 10.2 custom execution environments will be enabled by default.
+Starting with DataRobot 10.2, custom execution environments are enabled by default.

-⚠️ Warning: Please be aware that some notebooks services are now installed as a separate sub-chart and no longer share configs via
+Some notebooks services are now installed as a separate sub-chart and no longer share

-Here is list of Notebooks services (services prefixed with notebooks. are configured under notebooks section):
+The following list outlines the available Notebooks services (services prefixed with notebooks. are configured under notebooks section):

 - notebooks.audit-log